Child & Spousal Support

 Maintenance is seldom awarded in divorce, and when awarded, it is designed to be temporary assistance until the spouse can become self-supportive.
 An exception would be a spouse caring for a physically or mentally disabled child, in which case maintenance could be indefinite.

 To learn more about spousal or child support and how the Texas law office of Milissa C. Barrick can help you through a difficult time, take advantage of our free initial consultation.
-Call our Tyler office at (903) 533-0008, or Contact Us by Email.
+Call our Tyler office at (903) 533-0008 to schedule a free 30 minute consultation, or Contact Us by Email.
 We hold your communication in the strictest of confidence.

 Child and Spousal Support Lawyer serving Texas residents at home and abroad, whether you are in the military or employed overseas.